More on Life Insurance

 There are two (contactless) steps to finalize your instant decision life insurance policy.
 First, you’ll need to sign off on your application documents via DocuSign before they’re submitted for review.
 If you’re approved, you’ll again need to electronically submit your signature to accept the policy offer and get life insurance coverage.

 If you purchase your instant decision life insurance policy through Brighthouse, the first step looks a little different.
 Instead of electronically signing off on your application documents, you will provide a voice signature while you’re on the phone with your agent.
-After you get your policy offer, you’ll submit the DocuSign with your electronic signature to accept the policy — and its premiums — and your coverage goes in force.
+After you get your quotes and policy offer, you’ll submit the DocuSign with your electronic signature to accept the policy — and its premiums — and your coverage goes in force.